hackoregon/teamHomelessness/Content/Editorial-Guide.md

 1. Use “people experiencing homelessness” rather than “the homeless” or “homeless people” whenever possible.

 2. All numbered years should be listed from earliest to most recent.

+3. Be clear about whether homeless means "unsheltered" or otherwise homeless